searchivarius/py_mtasklite/docs/pqdm_compatibility.md

 5. The `direct` argument passing mode name in `pqdm` is confusing.
 Thus, we renamed it to `single_arg`.
 However, this is a default argument passing value (in both `pqdm` and `mtasklite`).
 Thus, unless `direct` is specified explicitly in the code that uses `pqdm` (which is unlikely), no additional changes will be required due to this renaming.

 6. Regarding the bounded execution flag, we set it to `False` by default, which enables "lazy" iteration with a bounded input/output queue.

-8. We always start a thread/process for a worker even if `n_jobs` is set to one.
-In contrast, if `n_jobs = 1`, `pqdm` runs a job in the same process/thread.